Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 Slice all characters up to the second last (line 4).
 Only get every second item after the start position (line 5).

-Both slicing and indexing are on bytes, not characters, for example an emoji is 4 bytes so you need to use this slice of 4 bytes to print the character (see line 11):
+Both slicing and indexing work with bytes, not characters, for example an emoji is 4 bytes so you need to use this slice of 4 bytes to print the character (see line 11):
 ```py
     let emoji = String("🔥😀")
     print("fire:", emoji[0:4])    # 11 => fire: 🔥